pulp-platform/hci/README.md

 Before running the simulation, follow these steps:

 1. **Configure HCI Parameters** <br>
-Edit the 'hci_config' file inside the config folder and insert the correct configuration values as needed for your verification environment. <br>
+Edit the 'hci_config.mk' file inside config/hardware_config folder and insert the correct configuration values as needed for your verification environment. <br>

 2. **Run Setup**
 ```bash